tilln/jmeter-retrier/README.md

 Note that this plugin will not [execute](https://jmeter.apache.org/usermanual/test_plan.html#executionorder) other JMeter elements, i.e. Pre-Processors, Timers, Post-Processors and Assertions as part of a retry.

-Pre-Processors and Timers will only be executed once before the initial attempt and any retries.
+Pre-Processors and Timers will only be executed **once**, before the initial attempt.
-Likewise, Post-Processors and Assertions will only be executed once after the initial attempt and any retries (or before in case of Post-Processors that appear before the *Retry Post-Processor*).
+Likewise, Post-Processors and Assertions will only be executed **once**, after the final attempt (or before in case of Post-Processors that appear before the *Retry Post-Processor*).